 You might interested in AML Screening and Monitoring Requirements

 IV.
-Best Practices for CBDC Implementation
+Best Practices for Central Bank Digital Currencies Implementation

 • Transparency and auditability: Transparency and auditability refer to the design of CBDC systems with features that enable the disclosure and verification of the transactions and the users involved, as well as the regulatory oversight and accountability of the CBDC issuers and intermediaries.
 Transparency and auditability can help to ensure the compliance and alignment of CBDCs with the AML regulations and standards, as well as to prevent and detect any fraud, corruption, or misuse of CBDCs.